 Building High Loan/Share Ratios: Challenges and Strategies

-In their presentation of strategic factors affecting the lending process, they present evidence on success factors related to the CEO’s view of the credit union’s primary purpose, the role of boards of directors in the lending process, marketing, training, incentives, application and approval process, and turnaround time for loan approvals.
+In their presentation of strategic factors affecting the lending process, Burger and Kelly present evidence on success factors related to the CEO’s view of the credit union’s primary purpose, the role of boards of directors in the lending process, marketing, training, incentives, application and approval process, and turnaround time for loan approvals.